 - Presbyterians for Carbon Pricing Now shares the following:

-- The Energy Innovation and Carbon Dividend Act (HR763) is up to 29 Co-Sponsors from across the country.
-Please show them some love with a letter if your member is among them.
+- The Energy Innovation and Carbon Dividend Act (HR763) is up to 82 Co-Sponsors from across the country.

-- Steve Gillard recently tabled at Compassion, Peace and Justice Day in DC sharing the word with many Presbyterians and collecting 25 letters to Congress!
-Please add one of your own by going to this link;
+- Steve Gillard recently tabled at Compassion, Peace and Justice Day in DC, sharing the word with many Presbyterians and collecting 25 letters to Congress!
+Please write one of your own by clicking here.